SueMottet/PyBer_Analysis/README.md

-# Visualizing Ride-Sharing Data using MatPlotLib
+# Visualizing Ride-Sharing Data using Pandas Data Frames and MatPlotLib

 ## Visualization of Ride Share Data Overview